myDevicesIoT/cayenne-docs/docs/SUPPORTEDHARDWARE.md

 Install the downloaded zip library from Sketch -> Include Library -> Add .ZIP Library.

 ###### Step 5
-Connect your ESP module to your computer.
+Connect your ESP8266 module to your computer.

 ###### Step 6
-Select your ESP module and port from the Tools menu.
+Select your ESP8266 module and port from the Tools menu.

 ###### Step 7
 On the cayenne dashboard add a new device as SparkFun ESP8266 Thing Dev Board